FMajdali/Collaboration-and-Competition-RL/README.md

 # Neural Networks Architecture:
 - Actor Network consists of:
-    - Fully connected layer which takes the state with the size 33, and outputs 256
+    - Fully connected layer which takes the state with the size 24, and outputs 256
-    - Fully connected layer which takes the ReLU of the output of the previous layer and outputs 4 logits, each representing an action
+    - Fully connected layer which takes the ReLU of the output of the previous layer and outputs 2 logits, each representing an action
     - The output from the previous layer is passed through a tanh to ensure the output actions are between -1 and 1

 - Critc Network consists of:
-    - Fully connected layer which takes the state with the size 33, and outputs 256
+    - Fully connected layer which takes the state with the size 24, and outputs 256
     - Fully connected layer which takes the Leaky ReLU of the output of the previous layer along the actions chosen by the actor with size 260 and outputs 256
     - Fully connected layer which takes the Leaky ReLU of the output of the previous layer and outputs 128
     - Fully connected layer which takes the Leaky ReLU of the output of the previous layer and outputs 1 logit which resembles the State-Value

 # Solution:

-The code is adopted from Udacity but with the following changes (adapted to 2 agents):
+The code is adopted from Udacity but with the following changes (adapted to the multi-agent nature of Tennis env):
+- The same actor networkis used for both agents, the actor network receives the observation of one agent (24 elements) and outputs the deterministic two actions for that agent to take
-- Created a new method for the agent class "update_memory" to update the replay memory using experiences from the 20 agents
+- Created a new method for the agent class "update_memory" to update the replay memory using experiences from the 2 agents, it separates each agent experience tuple and stores it separately
 - Modified the "step" method in the agent class by removing the update memory from it
-- Modified the "sample" method in the OUNoise class to generate a different noise for each agent and action
-- Modified the training loop to adapt with the Unity environment, also made the updates to occur every 20 time-steps, and it updates the networks 10 times
+- Modified the training loop to adapt with the Unity environment, also made the updates to occur every 10 time-steps, and it updates the networks 10 times

-**The environment was solved in 20 episodes, as the graph below indicates**
+**The environment was solved in 3671 episodes, as the graph below indicates**
 ![alt text](https://github.com/FMajdali/Continuous-Control-RL/blob/main/DDPG%20Training%20Graph.jpg))